shadowmoose/node-config-panel/README.md

 # Config Panel
-This is my personal configuration GUI, used primarily for rapid development of desktop Node/Bun apps.
+This is my personal configuration library, used primarily for rapid development of desktop Node/Bun apps.
+Because most others weren't type-safe enough for my liking.

-This low-dependency library provides a visual configuration panel, working cross-platform via browsers, in order to expose real-time configuration options to users in a friendly way.
+This low-dependency library provides all the usual config parsing (environment, JSON files, and arguments), and also bundles a web-based configuration panel that offers an interactive experience to expose even the most complex configuration options to users in a friendly way.

-Because it is web-based, the config panel also supports remote access.

 All configuration values are strongly typed, and validated before being accepted.
-The panel can load/save from JSON files and environment variables, and can be extended to support other formats.
+This means that even without the GUI, the data parsed by this library is more reliable and easier to work with than most other packages.

+Because it is web-based, the config panel also offers support for long-running remote configuration.
+Basic display capabilities are included, allowing apps to display any data they wish within the UI, updating live.
+Don't like the stock UI?
+No problem, you can customize it with your own CSS and HTML.

+Fetch the latest valid configuration values whenever you want, readily exposed as a simple object, or listen for changes to specific values as they happen.

+The UI even has support for non-configuration elements that nonetheless operate live, such as buttons and HTML data displays.

 [![screenshot](docs/screenshot.png)](docs/screenshot.png)

 > **Note:**
-> The UI pictured above can be customized to your liking via CSS.
+> The UI pictured above can be customized to your liking via CSS
+>
+## What data does it support?
+Anything you can model in Zod, and potentially more.

+Out of the box, the library has strong support for:
++ Standard text/number/boolean primitives.
++ Enums, with strongly-typed unions passed all the way through.
++ Arrays, including complex validation on each item.
++ Anything JSON serializable.

+The library also offers first-class support for custom Zod schemas and matching HTML elements, which can be used to model essentially anything.

 ## Installation
 ```npm i @shadowmoose/config```